CommXStore/CommXApp/README.md

 This quickstart is a minimal **AI SaaS Dashboard** demonstrating how to use **Clerk’s new Organization-Scoped API Keys** together with **multi-tenant, org-aware UI & API routes**.

-This example consists of:
+This example consists of a simple dashboard page renders a table of “agents.”

-- A simple dashboard page renders a table of “Agents.”
+For demo purposes, agent data is stored inside the **organization’s `publicMetadata`**.

-- For demo purposes, agent data is stored inside the **organization’s `publicMetadata`**.
+## Features

 The example shows how to:

-- Force users into **organization-only mode** by disabling personal accounts.
+- Force users into **organization-only mode** by disabling personal accounts
-- Allow org members with the correct **system permissions** view, generate, and revoke organization API keys.
+- Allow org members with the correct **system permissions** view, generate, and revoke organization API keys
-- Use both Clerk’s `<OrganizationProfile />` and `<APIKeys />` component to easily add API Keys as a feature in your application.
+- Use both Clerk’s `<OrganizationProfile />` and `<APIKeys />` component to easily add API Keys as a feature in your application
 - Protect resources with API routes that accept both **session tokens** *and* **organization API keys**
-- Scope resources to the **active organization**.
+- Scope resources to the **active organization**
-- Allow org users to switch between organizations via the Clerk Org Switcher and see different data per org.
+- Allow org users to switch between organizations via the Clerk Org Switcher and see different data per org

 ---